migration-script-runner/msr-firebase/docs/README.md

-# MSR Firebase Documentation
+# MSR: Firebase Documentation

-This directory contains the Jekyll-based documentation site for MSR Firebase, hosted on GitHub Pages.
+This directory contains the Jekyll-based documentation site for MSR: Firebase, hosted on GitHub Pages.

 ## Local Development